Neilus03/Spotiflyers/Labs/Lab5/README.md

 ## Idea: Recommender System:

-The idea was to implement a recommender system that receives a graph annd a song ID provides a list of similar songs.
+The idea was to implement a content based recommender system that receives a graph annd a song name and provides a list of similar songs that you should like if you liked the given song.

 ## Example of Results